FranckCo/COSMOS-Website/2024/work/call-for-contributions.md

 ### Metadata standards

-- Any feedbacks about implementing standards in your organization?
+- Feedbacks about implementing standards in your organization
-- Any own ontologies created for supporting other needs?
+- Any of your own ontologies created for supporting other needs
-- Any tools used or developed for supporting standards?
+- Any tools used or developed for supporting standards
-- Any best practices defined?
+- Any best practices defined
-- Any interoperability issues between standards?
+- Any interoperability issues between standards
 - How to reconcile the conceptual and implementation models?
 - Have you defined core metadata for your organisation?
 - How do you manage metadata (any burden issue?)?
-- Governance?
+- Governance
 - Sharing knowledge on a standards community
 - Feedback: when do you decide to track changes (versioning)?
 - How far should we go in terms of traceability? / How far do we version?
+- Any experience about provenance and lineage models and implementations

-### Linked
+### Linking

 - How can data and concepts be linked?
-- Link with geospatial representation?
+- Linking with geospatial representations
 - What are the existing tools?
 - How do we establish, document and share best practices?
 - How can we perform data reconciliation, ontology matching and instance matching with statistical data?
-- Link codes and concepts between institutes?
+- Linking codes and concepts between institutes
-- Any experience about provenance implementation?

 ### Active metadata